RosanaRufer/Katas_in_Python/README.md

     return int(all_rolls)
 ```

-We know this case will work for any combination of numbers which sum is 10 or below, i.e:
+We know this case will work for any combination of numbers which sum is below 10, i.e:
 "11", "35", "90", "09"...etc So, once again, there is no point in testing those and we can say we have
 covered one dimension (or use case) of our code.

-### 4. Next failing test - Strike on first roll
+### 4. Strike on first roll

 The maximum number of pins in a frame is 10.
 We can reach that number by rolling a strike on the first roll and
 we can consider this to be the next special case.
 In order to differentiate 1,0 from 10, we'll use the 'X' notation